 - Week 4: Perspective Taking

 Camp #1: Adventures, Stories, and Comics (Grades 3rd-6th*)

-Virtual Class: Thursdays 2-3 pm
+Virtual Class: Tuesdays and Thursdays 2-3 pm.

 Join us this summer as we venture into our imaginations and create stories inspired by the adventures of our everyday lives and the world around us.
 We will use pencils, markers, comic templates, colorful fibers, nature, and the wonder that can be found all around to comics, 3D character puppets and more!
 We can explore superpowers, illustration, sequence, comic design, drawing text, and even performance.
 We will learn and make together through a weekly virtual class, videos, and explorations in and around our own homes.
 Discover ways to stay connected to fellow campers as we each create our own adventures, stories, and comic books!

 *At this point we anticipate being flexible with these grade-level groupings.
 Contact us if you think your child(ren) would benefit from this camp and will not be entering grades 3-5 in the fall.